heatherbooker/xen-outreachy/README.md

 - Some messages appear to not get threaded.
 They are added under the type `unknown`.
 - My computer struggles as Elasticsearch attempts to consume all available resources and then some.
 Mileage may vary.

+#### Improvements:

+- Using the Elasticsearch [bulk API](https://elasticsearch-py.readthedocs.io/en/master/helpers.html#bulk-helpers) through the python script may reduce ingest time.
+Tha would be nice.

 BONUS: